Ahmed Imtiaz Bulbul

 (2001) and Hajar Bachhor Dhore (2005).

 Early life

 Bulbul was born on 1 January 1956 in Dhaka.
 He studied at West End High School in Azimpur, Dhaka.

 Career

 Bulbul's compositions include a number of works for films, beginning with 1978's Megh Bijli Badol.

-He has also released independent albums and created works for a number of Bangladeshi performers, including Samina Chowdhury and Andrew Kishore.
+He has also released independent albums and created works for a number of Bangladeshi performers, including Samina Chowdhury, Kanak Chapa, Khalid Hassan Milu and Andrew Kishore.

 He was a judge on the talent show Closeup 1 Tomakei Khujchhe Bangladesh for three seasons.